andrewwippler/rpi-wayfinding/README.md

-# RPi-Wayfinding 0.8.5b
+# RPi-Wayfinding 0.8.9

 RPi-Wayfinding is a PHP application for dynamic digital wayfinding using a Raspberry Pi and an HDMI monitor.
 Currently supports pulling information from an exchange calendar (via EWS) and google calendar (via json).

 Alternate usage: Big monitor with daily calendar event list for everyone to see.

-RPi Wayfinding is now somewhat stable.
-Please test :)
+RPi Wayfinding is stable.

 ![image](https://dl.dropboxusercontent.com/u/2844569/keep/IMG_20131230_150355.jpg)